pdldipak/pdldipak/README.md

-- 👋 Hi, I’m Dipak Poudel
+- 👋 Hi, I’m frontend developer living in Stockholm, Sweden
 - 👀 I’m interested in Coding
-- 🌱 I just completed my education as Front end developer from Hyper Island
+- 🌱 I'm currently working on my fontend skills focus on react and react-native
 - 💞️ I’m looking for a Jr developer job
+- 📫 Contact me on LinkedIn:https://www.linkedin.com/in/dipak-poudel-7a783b6a/
-- 📫 Any one can reach me through email: dipak.poudel@hyperisland.se
+- 💌Any one can reach me through email: dipak.poudel@hyperisland.se